cdunklau/attics/docs/index.rst

         the ``[colors]`` section with a value of ``blue``, this will override it to ``yellow`` if provided on the command line:
         ``-O colors.favorite=yellow``

-``attics generate``
-    Attempt to find a ``site.ini`` file in the current folder and use that to generate the site content.

-``attics testtheme THEMEDIR``
-    Validate the structure and configuration files in THEMEDIR to ensure they are valid.

 Contents: